The 1950s at Home and Abroad

 The first US Secretary of State to visit Myanmar was John Foster Dulles, the archetypal Cold Warrior, who came in 1955 with the hope to persuading the U Nu government to join the newly formed SEATO (South East Asian Treaty Organization).
 Relations with the US were not particularly close at the time.
 The two countries were not very familiar with one another and the Americans worried that the AFPFL would soon turn further to the left or that the country...

-Vice President Richard Nixon welcoming Prime Minister U Nu to Washington, DC in June 1955
+Vice President Richard Nixon Welcoming Prime Minister U NU in Washington D.C 1955

 U Nu was the first Burmese head of government to visit the United States.
 Mrs Nixon and Daw Mya Yee are in the back to the left.
 Secretary of State John Foster Dulles and U Thant (then Prime Minister's Secretary) are to the right.
 U Nu and party would spend the next two weeks traveling around America, watching a baseball game at Yankee Stadium, meeting Hopi Native Americans in New Mexico, examining a Ford car factory in Detroit, seeing New...